liutan425/greenfield-docs/docs/guide/storage-provider/run-book/run-SP-node.md

 ![CORRECT_CORS](../../../../static/asset/406-correct-cors.png)

 #### 3. Sample CORS Configuration for Nginx
-Many Storage Providers prefer to use nginx as their SP's reverse proxy server.
+Many storage providers (SPs) prefer to use nginx as their SP's reverse proxy server.
 It can also help handle CORS requests.

-Below is a sample nginx config, which can return those expected http response headers, mentioned in [above section](#2-cors-configuration).
+Below is a sample nginx config, which can return those expected http response headers about CORS, mentioned in [above section](#2-cors-configuration).
-Please note that the nginx servers should explicitly return 204 as response code for http requests with **OPTIONS** method.
+Please note that the nginx servers should explicitly return 204 as response code for http **OPTIONS** requests.

 ```config